 Proper breast cancer screening checks for cancer even before there may be signs and symptoms of the disease.
 Mammography (low-dose X-ray imaging of the breast) is still the most effective primary screening method for detecting breast cancer in its early, most treatable stages.

-Unfortunately, the FDA has received reports from health care providers and patients that some health centers are providing information that can mislead patients into believing that thermography—a type of test that shows patterns of heat and blood flow on or near the surface of the body—is a proven alternative to mammography.
-But the FDA is not aware of any scientific evidence to support these claims.
+Some health centers provide information that can mislead patients into believing thermography, a type of test that shows patterns of heat on or near the surface of the body, is a proven alternative to mammography.
+But the U.S. Food and Drug Administration is not aware of any scientific evidence to support these claims.

 The FDA regulates the medical devices used for breast cancer screening.